 put to sleep every year in the USA; half of them are all black?

-I mentor, business manage, oversee, collaborate, secure funds, co-produce and/or partner and distribute and contract to work with many talented young independent New Media filmmakers, writer/directors, musicians and actors in a dozen countries on numerous projects.
+I mentor, business manage, oversee, collaborate, secure funds, produce, co-produce and/or partner and distribute and contract to work with many talented young independent New Media filmmakers, writer/directors, musicians and actors in a dozen countries on numerous projects.

 Living and teaching in Connecticut during 1969, I bought two tickets so my wife and I might see a movie.